koopmyers/tube/README.md

 By default, `TubeClient` automatically configures Godot’s `MultiplayerAPI` and `MultiplayerPeer` on the SceneTree root node.
 You can customize this behavior by setting the multiplayer_root_node property on TubeClient (see [SceneTree.set_multiplayer](https://docs.godotengine.org/en/stable/classes/class_scenetree.html#class-scenetree-method-set-multiplayer) for more information).

-Once peers are connected, use [Godot Hight Level](https://docs.godotengine.org/en/stable/tutorials/networking/high_level_multiplayer.html) to implement your game logic.
+Once peers are connected, use [Godot Hight-Level](https://docs.godotengine.org/en/stable/tutorials/networking/high_level_multiplayer.html) to implement your game logic.
 You can make use of tools such as:
 - Godot RPC
 - [MultiplayerSpawner](https://docs.godotengine.org/en/stable/classes/)